 Rough Trade Books is a publishing venture in the mould of the pioneering independent record label, bringing the same original spirit and radical direction to the world of book publishing.
-The RTB slot at Good Life will feature Salena Godden and Thomas Morris – authors writing for this punk-fresh publishing house.
+The RTB slot at Good Life will feature Salena Godden, Thomas Morris and Richard King – authors writing for this punk-fresh publishing house.

 Viv forged an undimming reputation with The Slits, her guitar helping power their dancehall-inflected post-punk from 1976 onwards.
 Viv’s acclaimed 2014 memoir Clothes, Clothes, Clothes.
 Music, Music, Music.
 Boys, Boys, Boys. was published by Faber & Faber and led to numerous captivating festival appearances.
-Now she has a frank literary follow-up, To Throw Away Unopened, which looks at family, identity and “human dysfunctionality”.
-At Good Life, Viv will discuss her new book with the esteemed Guardian writer and Caught by the River contributor Jude Rogers.
+Now she has a frank literary follow-up, To Throw Away Unopened, which looks at family, identity and “human dysfunctionality”, and which she will discuss with Dave Simpson at this year’s Good Life.

 Celebrated wildlife sound-recordist Chris Watson has one of the great unlikely recording histories, having worked with both Sir David Attenborough and the seminal Sheffield electronic group Cabaret Voltaire.
 Chris has worked extensively for the BBC – from the Springwatch and Autumnwatch shows to Radio 4 wildlife specials.
 He has also released numerous solo and collaborative albums, a mix of field recordings and electronic music.
 At Good Life, Chris says he will present,“A watercourse sound journey from Penycloddiau, a mountain in Flintshire, to Ynys Enlli, aka Bardsey Island.”